Iconic Buses

 Dennis Dominator

 Later in the Metro era, the Dennis Dominator joined the fleet offering a more modern alternative to aging Atlanteans.
-These buses often represented the final wave of Metro-liveried vehicles before privatization and deregulation changed everything.
+These buses often represented the final wave of Metro-livered vehicles before privatization and deregulation changed everything.

 Era: 1977–1990s